pawelgrzybek/pawelgrzybek.com/content/posts/2019-11-26-if-javascript-kept-you-busy-these-are-recent-css-bits-you-want-to-know-about.md

 ## Variable fonts

 Since the inception of the web platform we have been able to use web-safe subset of font families.
 This became a design restriction so we got a support for custom typefaces via `@font-face` at-rule.
 [CSS Fonts Module Level 4](https://drafts.csswg.org/css-fonts-4/) adds a concept of Variable Fonts that puts custom fonts to the whole new level.
 Rather than fetching separate font file for every width, weight, or style we get many different variations of a typeface incorporated into a single file.
 Performance without compromising design requirements at the same time — yes please!
 To control basic typeface characteristics (weight, width, slant, italic, and optical size) we can use one of the registered axis.
 On top of that type designers are able to register custom variation axis that gives font creators almost infinite possibilities.
 [Jason Pamental](https://twitter.com/jpamental) maintains an amazing resource titled ["Variable Fonts: What web authors need to know"](https://rwt.io/typography-tips/variable-fonts-what-web-authors-need-know) which is the best out there guide to use Variable Fonts.
-Time for quick example and demo.
+Time for quick example and little interactive demo.

 ```css
 @font-face {